Sustainable Valentine flowers - scented narcissi v roses

 - grown outdoors with no additional heat or light.
 On the Isles of Scilly scented narcissi flower naturally from October to Easter, therefore using far less carbon than glasshouse grown roses.

 - an important part of the Isles of Scilly’s landscape and economy.
-The Isles of Scilly are an Area of Outstanding Natural Beauty, 28 miles off the coast of Cornwall.
-The island’s flower farms provide winter employment and help maintain parts of the natural environment loved by the many summer visitors.
+The Isles of Scilly are a National Landscape, 28 miles off the coast of Cornwall.
+The islands' flower farms provide winter employment and help maintain parts of the natural environment loved by the many summer visitors.

 - delicately beautiful, with each stem having at least three cute, mini daffodil type heads.